In what fora are insurance disputes litigated?

 Monetary damages are claimed in a typical litigation case.

 Monetary damages in insurance disputes would cover the indemnity foreseen under the policy and the default interest, provided that the claim for the interest is stated within the initial claim.
-The commercial interest rate to be accrued is set every year; in 2021 it was 16.75 per cent per year.
-With respect to foreign currency, the commercial interest rate will be the highest interest rate applied to deposit accounts with a one-year maturity, unless a higher rate is stipulated in the contract.
+The commercial interest rate to be accrued is set every year; in 2022, it was 15.75 per cent per year.
+Concerning foreign currency, the commercial interest rate will be the highest interest rate applied to deposit accounts with a one-year maturity unless a higher rate is stipulated in the contract.

 If the policy stipulates a fixed sum for all damages, it may not be possible for the insured to be in the position it would have been in before it suffered damage.
 However, if the policy covers the total property valued under the contract, provided that all duties of the insured are satisfied, it may be possible for the insured to claim and obtain the sum of all its damages.

 It is also possible to include a revaluation clause in the insurance contract and pay the current value of the property.
 This is usually preferred in motor vehicle insurance, where the value of the motor vehicle is revalued at the time of the occurrence.

 Last but not least, the TCC establishes that no insurance can be made covering a loss that may arise from acts of the insured or the policyholder that violate the mandatory provisions of the law, morality, public order and personal rights (article 1404, TCC).

 Under what circumstances can extracontractual or punitive damages be awarded?